Wrike and GitLab Sync: Setup Guide

 -

-Click your profile image in the upper-right corner of the Wrike account.
+Click your profile image in the sidebar.

 -